makiuchi-d/whitenote/README.md

 ## Whitespace interpreter

-The whitespace interpreter (VM) is provided as the package `github.com/makiuchi-d/whitenote/wspace`.
+The whitespace interpreter (VM) is provided in the package `github.com/makiuchi-d/whitenote/wspace`.

 ### REPL binary